stelzinga/MF/MGT_99.Legend.md

 The Purpose of a Report depends on the previous aspects as follows:

 #### Management Report
 A Report for a Manager provided by a Staff, a Group or Business Function or a a Manager!
-The Purpose is for the Manager to oversee Results from the Processes that were delegated (Routines and Projects) and adjust where necessary i.e. the focus is performance.
+The Purpose is for the Manager to oversee Results from the Processes that were delegated (Routines and Projects) and adjust where necessary i.e. l, the focus is performance.
 In addition, this report is also used to report on concerns coming from the Environment (Market Intel).
 The Manager may obtain multiple Reports for each of the Managerial 7.

 #### Staff Report
 A Report for Staff or a Group.
 The purpose of such Report is to inform Staff how they are performing on their Job Description.
 It is used by the Manager to get indirect insight into the Managerial 7 and is important for Staff to know where to adjust time, focus, resources, or to highlight bottlenecks in output.

 #### Marketing Report
-This is a Report that is tailored to the Strengths of the Venture and can be used for Clients, or more generally any Stakeholder.
+This is a Report tailored to the Strengths of the Venture and can be used for Clients, or more generally any Stakeholder.

 ### Monitoring
-The content of the Report yields a cycle of feedback and follow-up.
+The content of Report can lead to a cycle of feedback and follow-up.
 Feedback comes in the form of suggestions for improvements.
 These suggestions are translated into actions and these need to be planned and monitored.
 Planning is done in the Planning cycle of Management, or within Operations if the action is to improve Run or Change.
 In all cases, it is important that any actions determined within a Supervisory Process is closed timely.
 ________________________________________
 ## Tools
 In the above sections we saw what makes up a Venture.
 To aid in managing this complex structure, a Manager can use Tools composed of *Frameworks*, *Procedures* and *Software*.